- Home

 New Zealand has a reputation for providing an exceptional standard of living, and this is a major factor in its appeal to those who wish to migrate to the country.
 New Zealand is a geographically diverse country that offers everything from sparkling coastlines, beautiful mountains and pristine national parks.
 Nelson and Rotorua are popular places to live because they provide the best of both worlds, with easy access to a variety of environmental landscapes, ensuring that a rewarding outdoor lifestyle is always available.

-One of the major draws to New Zealand is the fact that it's a very safe place to live.
+One of the major draws to New Zealand is the fact that it is a very safe place to live.
 In fact New Zealand is consistently ranked as one of the safest countries in the world – a factor that plays into the high level of community and social connection that expats experience here.
 A low crime rate and very safe streets and communities also mean that families with children can feel confident that they're in a secure and healthy environment.

 Healthcare and the education system are also seen as highly developed, serving the needs of residents and citizens alike.
 Education for children is provided free of charge in public schools and healthcare services are provided that are both quality and affordable.